Fewes/CapsuleOcclusion/README.md

 # What is this?
 A Unity package implementing capsule/character occlusion as seen in The Last Of Us[^1], Shadow Warrior 2[^2] and others.
 It is mainly intended to be used in forward rendering pipelines with MSAA (where SSAO is not viable).

+Unlike other implementations I've seen, this one supports fairly robust self-occlusion based on the normal direction, which means you can evaluate it for the caster mesh as well.

 To speed up rendering, capsules are gathered in clusters (implemented as a linked list on the GPU) which are used to limit per-pixel occlusion evaluation.

 Clustering can be performed using either a naive compute shader or a single rasterization pass (which is the faster and preferred method).